excellalabs/open-cabinet/README.md

 * Business Analyst

 The self-organized team not only fulfilled their individual roles in the design and development process, but also helped where needed to deliver a quality product.
-The Product Manager led the effort with a focus on the value delivered by the final product, enabling the team to respond quickly to changing priorities and address feedback from usability testing.
+The Product Manager led the effort with a focus on the value delivered by the final product, enabling the team to respond quickly to changing priorities and address feedback from **[usability testing](https://github.com/excellaco/open-cabinet/tree/master/documents/design/usability_testing)**.
 Utilizing **[GitHub issues](https://github.com/excellaco/open-cabinet/issues)**, the team created and groomed a [backlog](https://github.com/excellaco/open-cabinet/issues?utf8=%E2%9C%93&q=label%3A%22user+story%22+), discussed [design decisions](https://github.com/excellaco/open-cabinet/issues?utf8=%E2%9C%93&q=+label%3Adesign+), and tracked [bugs](https://github.com/excellaco/open-cabinet/issues?utf8=%E2%9C%93&q=+label%3Abug+).

 ---
 ##Sprint 0